-Orientation for all JD and residential master's students is August 21-24, 2023.
+Orientation for all JD and residential master's students is August 21-25, 2023.

 Prior to Orientation:

 - Financial Aid: If you have any questions regarding your financial aid award or scholarship, please call our Financial Aid Office at 802-831-1235 or email firstname.lastname@example.org.
-If you are utilizing federal student aid (loans) and will be receiving a refund, the quickest way to receive your refund is through Direct Deposit.
+If you are utilizing federal student aid (loans) and will be receiving a refund, the quickest way to receive your refund is through direct deposit.
 Students can sign up for direct deposit on the Financial Aid site when accepting financial aid packages.

-- Textbooks: You will receive the textbook list when you are registered for classes.
+- Textbooks: You will receive the textbook list in a few weeks.
 Barrister’s Book Shop, located on campus and online, will make getting your books, supplies, and study aids easy and economical.
-Barrister’s has the best selection of new and used books, and as a student run non-profit, gives their proceeds back as fellowships for VLS students.
-Please note: If you are receiving federal student aid (loans) you may be eligible for a textbook voucher.
+Barrister’s has the best selection of new and used books, and as a student run non-profit, gives their proceeds back as fellowships for VLGS students. *Please note: If you are receiving federal student aid (loans) you may be eligible for a textbook voucher.
 More information regarding this program will be sent directly from the Business Office.

 - Health Insurance: Vermont Law and Graduate School does not require proof of insurance.
-Students living in Vermont and interested in insurance can visit Vermont’s health insurance marketplace for information and alternative health insurance resources.
+Students living in Vermont and interested in insurance can visit Vermont’s health insurance marketplace for information and health insurance resources.
 There, you’ll find:

 You can also visit Vermont’s Medicaid website.
 However, please be advised that Medicaid plans are state funded and services outside of the state of enrollment are generally not covered.
 For example, if you currently have NY Medicaid- services in VT will not be covered and vice a versa.